andy7937/message-app/README.md

 # Project Context
 Project started to gain an understanding of how to use React, Node and MongoDB

+# How to run the app
+to run

+go into backend folder -
+in terminal - start node server.js

+go into frontend folder
+in terminal - npm start

+To turn off mongoDB service
+win r, services.msc, MongoDB Server

 # Planning of the project
 Overall Structure of the project for user sequence